open-contracting-extensions/ocds_partyDetails_scale_extension/README.md

 This is a Party Details extension.
 It adds support for the detailed classification of one or more of the organizations included in an OCDS contracting process release.

-The `scale` field should be included in a release at `parties/details/scale`.
+The `scale` field should be included in a release at `parties.details.scale`.

 ## Scale